Chicken Sloppy Joes are flavor-loaded messy sandwiches that you NEED in your life.

 If you enjoyed this recipe, let me know with a comment and a star rating below.
 And don't forget to share it on Facebook and save it on Pinterest for later!

 Chicken Sloppy Joes

-- 1 teaspoon ground pepper or less, to taste
+- ½ teaspoon ground pepper - or more, to taste

 - 1 tablespoon tomato paste